 An important part of the solution was flexibility.
 The organisation wanted to achieve greater visibility and security over its cloud network.
 As COVID-19 had forced AnglicareSA to expand the number of its employees working remotely, it also needed a solution that could scale as needed across sites and regions.

-“Our customers aren’t tethered to an office; we must be able to deliver services on the ground where the customer can accept them.
+“Our staff aren’t tethered to an office; we must be able to deliver services on the ground where the customer can accept them.
 We needed a solution that would let our staff in the field be first-class citizens on the network to better deliver our services to those that need them,” said Mr. Anderson.

 “The solution presented by Vocus and Fortinet was unique in that it was a consolidation of network and security technology, combined with a managed service, which made it a one-stop shop.
 This meant that AnglicareSA did not need to rely on multiple vendors or service providers to achieve their business outcomes."